-LakeSPI results show many of the Rotorua Te Arawa Lakes have undergone significant change over the last two decades while continuing to be vulnerable to further changes from invasive plants and water quality deterioration over the short term since 2008).
+LakeSPI results show many of the Rotorua Te Arawa Lakes have undergone significant change over the long-term and continue to be vulnerable to further changes from invasive plants and water quality deterioration.
+Lakes Rotomahana and Tarawera show the biggest change in lake condition over the long-term on account of impacts from invasive plant species; while the second biggest change to affect the Rotorua Lakes has been from changing water quality in Rotokakahi and Tikitapu.